NorthChild/Resume_Registry_DB/README.md

 # Here are some general specifications for this application:

-   - use of the PHP PDO database connection.
+   - PHP PDO database connection.
    - All data that comes from the users is properly escaped using the htmlentities() function in PHP.
    - POST-Redirect-GET pattern for all POST requests.
    - Use of the "header('Location: ...');" function and "return;" to send the location header and redirect